European Mediscience Awards

 Charity

-A charity collection was held at the European Mediscience Awards 2024 in respect of two charities: BCCS and The Brain Tumour Society.
-The total amount raised which was split equally between these two charities was:
+A charity collection will be held at the European Mediscience Awards 2025 and the total amount raised will be split equally between our two supported charities, BCCS and Young Lives vs Cancer.

 BCCS provides highly professional and well‑supported Social Workers and Counsellors to help children and young people who are in need.